puckpuck/seashell/README.md

 A Daemonset that does nothing, but has all your network utilities ready to go, so you can test workloads in your Kubernetes cluster.

+## Warning
+The ClusterRole used to set up this tool provides read access to **ALL** resources in your Kubernetes cluster.
+This isn't recommended for anything that even comes close to a production environment.
+Please know what the fuck you are doing before you deploy this thing blindly to your Kubernetes cluster.

+You are encouraged to modify the ClusterRole to restrict to specific resources before deploying.

 ## Utilities
 The image is based on [jonlabelle/network-tools](https://github.com/jonlabelle/docker-network-tools).
 Several utilities are installed including: